Jump to Recipe

-This Whole30 Butter Chicken is perfect for a weeknight dinner, entertaining friends, or even your weekly meal prep!
-Made with ghee and coconut cream and served with cauliflower rice, it’s Paleo, Gluten Free, AND Low Carb!
+This Low Carb and Whole30 Butter Chicken is perfect for a weeknight dinner, entertaining friends, or even your weekly meal prep!
+Because it’s made with ghee and coconut cream and served with cauliflower rice, it’s also Paleo, grain free, and gluten free!

 Why I love Butter Chicken: